Do you want a cookie?

 Quick Overview

-• Good neighbors: marigolds, tagetes, sunflower, beans, peas, spring onions, cucumber, garlic, cabbage, savory, oregano, dill, caraway, parsnip, radishes, radish, lettuce, root parsley, zucchini, onion
+• Good companion plants: marigolds, tagetes, sunflower, beans, peas, spring onions, cucumber, garlic, cabbage, savory, oregano, dill, caraway, parsnip, radishes, radish, lettuce, root parsley, zucchini, onion

-• Bad neighbors: eggplant, chilli, potatoes, leek, corn, chard, carrots, peppers, parsley, chives, spinach, tomatoes
+• Bad companion plants: eggplant, chilli, potatoes, leek, corn, chard, carrots, peppers, parsley, chives, spinach, tomatoes

 • Beetroot is a medium-feeder